4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP Get default style` command <!-- REF #_method_.VP Get default style.Summary -->returns a default style object for a sheet<!-- END REF -->.
+The `VP Get default style` command<!-- REF #_method_.VP Get default style.
+Summary -->returns a default style object for a sheet<!-- END REF -->.
 The returned object contains basic document rendering properties as well as the default style settings (if any) previously set by the [VP SET DEFAULT STYLE](#vp-set-default-style) method.
 For more information about style properties, see [Style Objects & Style Sheets](configuring.md#style-objects--style-sheets).

 In *vpAreaName*, pass the name property of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.